JuliaComputing/Daal.jl/README.md

 # Daal.jl

 Julia wrappers for Intel Data Analytics Acceleration Library (DAAL).
-For now, look at the examples folder to see how the wrappers work.
+For now, look in the examples folder to see how the wrappers work.